ello/wtf/_posts/help/07-01-14-faq.md

 That’s a big reason why so many creative people are connecting and finding inspiration here.
 Another is our commitment to beauty, safety, and transparency.
 As a [Public Benefit Corporation](https://ello.co/wtf/about/pbc/) Ello is legally required to work for the benefit of everyone on our network.

-All that said, what matters most is how much fun we’re having build Ello together.
+All that said, what matters most is how much fun we’re having building Ello together.

 Ello encourages us to take a stand for the things we love, to be grateful for the people that inspire us, and to become our best selves.
 We’re so glad you’re here.